InternLM/InternLM-XComposer/README.md

 </br>

-**InternLM-XComposer2.5** excels in various text-image comprehension and composition applications, achieving GPT-4V level capabilities with merely 7B LLM backend.
-IXC2.5 is trained with 24K interleaved image-text contexts, it can seamlessly extend to 96K long contexts via RoPE extrapolation.
-This long-context capability allows IXC-2.5 to excel in tasks requiring extensive input and output contexts.
+**InternLM-XComposer-2.5** excels in various text-image comprehension and composition applications, achieving GPT-4V level capabilities with merely 7B LLM backend.
+IXC-2.5 is trained with 24K interleaved image-text contexts, it can seamlessly extend to 96K long contexts via RoPE extrapolation.
+This long-context capability allows IXC-2.5 to perform exceptionally well in tasks requiring extensive input and output contexts.

 - **Ultra-High Resolution Understanding**: IXC-2.5 enhances the dynamic resolution solution proposed in IXC2-4KHD with a native 560 × 560 ViT vision encoder, supporting high-resolution images with any aspect ratio.

-- **Fine-Grained Video Understanding**: IXC-2.5 treats videos as a ultra-high-resolution composite picture consisting of tens to thousands of frames, allowing it to capture fine details through dense sampling and higher resolution for each frame.
+- **Fine-Grained Video Understanding**: IXC-2.5 treats videos as a ultra-high-resolution composite picture consisting of tens to hundreds of frames, allowing it to capture fine details through dense sampling and higher resolution for each frame.

 - **Multi-Turn Multi-Image Dialogue**: IXC-2.5 supports free-form multi-turn multi-image dialogue, allowing it to naturally interact with humans in multi-round conversations.